bpkleer/typst-modern-acad-cv/lib.typ

   }

-// Function cv-auto-table: generates a table of events based on data from a YAML file and multilingual labels.
+// Function cv-table-teaching: generates a table of events based on data from a YAML file and multilingual labels.
 It processes the events to include details such as the term (summer/winter), name, and study information.
 The function constructs a table with headers and details for each event, displaying them in the specified language.
 // see example dbs/teaching.toml
 // Arguments:
 // - what: which subfile wanted to plot